 63. Our Lady of The Immaculate Conception Church

 If you want to catch a complete view of Panjim, get to the balcony of this church and see it for yourself.
 Interiors of the church are pretty simple.
 Premises of this church have been utilised for several film shoots.
-One can easily spot the actors here and hence is considered as of the best places to visit in Goa.
+One can easily spot the actors here, making it one of the best places to visit in Goa.

 64. Chapel of St. Catherine

-The Chapel was erected with a Renaissance style architecture.
+The Chapel has a Renaissance style architecture.
 It isn’t functional anymore and therefore rarely open to the visitors.
 Archaeological Survey of India maintains the site.

 65. Our Lady of Rosary Church